allpix-squared/allpix-squared/doc/usermanual/05_geometry_detectors/01_geometry.md

 ## Changing and accessing the geometry

-The geometry is needed at a very early stage because it determines the number of detector module instantiations as explained in [Section 4.4](../04_framework/04_modules.md#module-instantiation).
+The geometry is needed at an early stage because it determines the number of detector module instantiations as explained in [Section 4.4](../04_framework/04_modules.md#module-instantiation).
 The procedure of finding and loading the appropriate detector models is explained in more detail in the [next section](./02_models.md).